I Was Trampled By Horses The First Time I Broke My Back

 I was living in beautiful Northwest Montana in a picturesque town called Lakeside on Flathead Lake.
 At the time I was the Food and Beverage manager at a very large hotel.

-I had to drive to Spokane, Washington for a business conference.
+I had to drive to Spokane, Washington for a business conference where they teach things like the percentage of income that goes to rent and many other things.
 The drive is not very long but it is treacherous as you drive over 2 large mountain passes and through the winding roads across Highway 200 and and then up Highway 93 along Flathead Lake.
 The drive is beautiful and I have driven it dozens of times, even in the winter with no issue.

 The conference went late and I had an even later dinner meeting with one of my vendors.
 I did not leave Spokane until around 1am.
 I am a bit of a night owl but I was a little tired this particular night.
 On my way home, it began to rain.
 I had to stop a couple of times because it was raining so hard.
 The roads were now pretty wet and I was in need of new tires.